Originally published March 26th, 2020

 ATTRACTIONS NEAR TIMMINS

 Fine resorts, endless outdoor recreation, interesting tourist attractions, and four predictable seasons make Timmins a must-see destination year-round.
 Outdoor adventures are never more than a “stone’s throw” away.
-Peace, tranquility and legendary northern hospitality guaranteed!
+Peace, tranquillity and legendary northern hospitality guaranteed!